LorenGlenn/pizza/README.md

 ## Technologies Used

-_I used JavaScript and Jquery to create an object for the order and keep track of the options selected by the user_
+_I used JavaScript and Jquery to gather the user input and display it back to the user through an object_

 ### License